Survolog/rospo-icon-theme/README.md

 * More than 3000 icons
 * Suitable for different environments KDE4, KDE5 Plasma, Xfce, Gnome, LXQT, Mate, etc.
 * For dark and light themes
-* New "New Year" theme
+* New "green" and "yellow" themes

 ## Installation